DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/assignments/reverb.md

 For this assignment we'll use the following plugins: ReaDelay, ReaVerbate, and ReaVerb.

-You will be adding onto your spotting assignment with the footsteps and the hovering at the end.
-You will **create four sends for four different types of acoustic spaces** for your footsteps.
+You will be adding onto your sound effects assignment.
+You will **create four sends for four different types of acoustic spaces** for sound effects.
 Name each one, ex. "large space", "small bathroom", etc.

-The hoovering effect at the end can use a reverb or delay as an insert directly on the track and can be much more extreme.

 A delay with a medium length delay time can create the impression of a large space because there will be audible echos.
 This is the same effect as when you're outside and you hear sound bouncing off of a building.